Michael Harrison Blues: A Fresh Take on “Everyday I Have the Blues”

 Modern Grit Meets Old School Soul

 Instead of leaning into the dusty, “sit-in-a-dark-corner” vibe of traditional blues, Michael Harrison pulls the track into the light.
-This isn’t a museum piece; it’s a high-energy, guitar-driven track that feels like it belongs on a summer festival stage.
+This isn’t a museum piece; it’s a high-energy, guitar-driven track that feels like it belongs on a massive festival stage.

 Why it Sticks